bormaxi8080/osint-timeline/DRAFT.md

 **Linux & DevOps:**

 Checkmate is an open-source, self-hosted tool designed to track and monitor server hardware, uptime, response times, and incidents in real-time with beautiful visualizations: https://github.com/bluewave-labs/checkmate

+ingress-nginx is an Ingress controller for Kubernetes using [NGINX](https://www.nginx.org/) as a reverse proxy and load balancer: https://github.com/kubernetes/ingress-nginx

 ----